christianvedels/A_perfect_storm/README.md

 | hisco[x] | 1-5 hisco codes for each occupational description.
 Most only have one, but a few have more than one occupation. |
 | en_hisco_text[x] | English hisco code description from [this repository](https://github.com/cedarfoundation/hisco) |

+### E. Coast-line shape
+This is only used in 005_Limfjord_regions.R.
+It is slightly too large to redistribute.
+It contains coast lines, and is downloadable from: https://osmdata.openstreetmap.de/data/water-polygons.html.
+This was downloaded 2023-04-19.

 ## References
 Boberg-Fazlic, N., Jensen, P.S., Lampe, M. et al. ‘Getting to Denmark’: the role of agricultural elites for development.
 J Econ Growth (2023). https://doi.org/10.1007/s10887-023-09226-8